CP3402-SP52-2023-GroupE/cp3402-group-e/site.md

 The website is constructed of pages, each of which can be customized in a different way.
 Below is a list of pages, along with how they are organized as well as their features

+/*Add new Page*/
+To add a new page, click on "Pages" in the left-hand menu and then click "Add New".
+Enter a title for your page and add your content using the editor.
+You can also choose a category for your page, if applicable, by selecting one from the "Categories" section on the right-hand side of the page.

+/*Add new post*/
+To add a new post, click on "Posts" in the left-hand menu and then click "Add New".
+Enter a title for your post and add your content using the editor.
+You can also choose a category for your post, if applicable, by selecting one from the "Categories" section on the right-hand side of the page.

 # Home
 This page includes our teaching style and principals
   - Baizonn's commitment